Kyleg142/localsage/README.md

 And, of course, you can use non-local models with Local Sage if desired.
 If you set an API key, the CLI will store it in your OS's built-in credential manager via **keyring**.

-Local Sage is tested with four small and diverse models hosted via Llama.cpp on my humble 7900xt.
+Local Sage is tested with four small and diverse models hosted via llama.cpp on my humble 7900xt.
 - GPT-OSS 20B
 - LFM2 8B A1B
 - Nemotron Nano 12B v2